 - Fratello coached the Ukraine National Team in the 2011 FIBA European Championship.

 - In 2012 Fratello returned to coach Ukraine in the EuroBasket 2013 Qualification Tournament and successfully clinched a spot to compete in Slovenia the following year.

-- Coach Fratello made history when he led Ukraine to a sixth place finish in the 2013 FIBA European Championship and earned an automatic bid to the 2014 World Championship for the first time.
+- Coach Fratello made history when he led Ukraine to a sixth place finish in the 2013 FIBA European Championship, thereby earning an automatic bid to the 2014 World Championship for the first time.

 - Fratello graduated from Hackensack High School in Hackensack, N.J., where he was captain of the basketball, baseball and football teams.
 He was named to the Bergen “All County” Football team as a center in his senior year.

-- Fratello went on to Montclair State College in Montclair, N.J. on a football scholarship.
+- Fratello attended Montclair State College in Montclair, N.J. on a football scholarship.